Two beams are better than one: Enabling reliable and high throughput mmWave links

+$\blacksquare\;$ \textbf{Sensitivity Analysis of Multi-Beam:} Accurate estimation of phase and amplitude provides the highest SNR; however, it is not very sensitive to estimation errors in these parameters.
+To quantify the sensitivity, we simulate a two-path channel and set the relative phase and attenuation to $-40\degree$ and $-3$ dB, respectively.
+We vary the relative phase and amplitude of the 2nd beam in a 2-beam pattern (w.r.t. the first beam) and show the 2D plot of SNR gain in Fig.~\ref{fig:sensitivity}.
+The highest SNR gain is 1.76 dB for perfect estimation, which reduces gradually with an increasing mismatch between channel parameters and their estimations.
+The multi-beam SNR exceeds the single-beam SNR and can tolerate errors of $\pm 75\degree$ in phase estimation and amplitude errors of -20 dB.

-We first show the need for constructive combining in a multi-beam system and then evaluate the performance of \name's novel algorithm for estimating the phase $\varsigma$ and amplitude $\delta$ needed for constructive combining.
-We establish a multi-beam link with two beams towards a static UE with our indoor 7m link set up.
-We direct the first beam along the LOS path with phase unity and amplitude of 0 dB.
-We then perform an exhaustive scan of the second beam's phase in the range $[0,2\pi]$ and observe the SNR variations.
-Figure~\ref{fig:phase_optimization} shows that the SNR variations can be as large as 13 dB, which motivates the need for constructive combining.
+$\blacksquare\;$ \textbf{Constructive combining accuracy:} We first show the need for constructive combining in a multi-beam system and then evaluate the performance of \name's algorithm for estimating the phase $\sigma$ and amplitude $\delta$ needed for constructive combining.
+We establish an indoor multi-beam link with two beams towards a static UE at 7 m along a LOS angle of $0^\circ$ and NLOS angle of $30\degree$, respectively.
+We set the phase and amplitude of the first beam to be 0 radians, 0 dB, respectively.
+We then perform an exhaustive scan of the second beam's phase in the range $[0,2\pi]$ and observe the SNR variations in Fig.~\ref{fig:phase_optimization}.
+We see that the SNR is a maximum of 27 dB with a minor variation of around 1 dB in the range of $\pm 70^\circ$.
+Any estimate in this range would give a high SNR.
+But, if the phase estimate is off by $180^\circ$, the SNR degradation could be as significant as 13 dB, which motivates the need for \constructivemultibeam.